 Top Tips to Ease Muscle Soreness

-If you’re new to working out or as the push-up count increases, you’ll want to spend at least a few minutes getting your muscles revved up and your heart rate jump-started.
+If you're new to working out or as the push-up count increases, you'll want to spend a few minutes getting your muscles revved up and your heart rate jump-started.

-Mobility exercises are kind of like stretches, but you’re focusing more on a joint than muscles.
-But since push-ups can put a lot of stress on your wrists and shoulders, try incorporating these two drills into your warmup.
+Mobility exercises are kind of like stretches, but you're focusing more on a joint than muscles.
+Since push-ups can put a lot of stress on your wrists and shoulders, try incorporating these two drills into your warm-up.